At first, we have to say: THERE IS ONLY ONE GOLDEN RETRIEVER BREED GOVERNED BY THE BREED STANDARD.

 Coats and Colors

 American Golden Retriever: According to the AKC, the American Golden Retriever is described to be “rich, lustrous golden of various shades” in its colors.
-Under this breeding standard, colors on each end of the spectrumare not accetable, that is, coats that are either extremely dark or extremely light in color.
+Under this breeding standard, colors on each end of the spectrum are not acceptable, that is, coats that are either extremely dark or extremely light in color.
 To an extent, this gives the judge the discretion to judge the acceptability of the color under this standard.

 English Cream Golden Retriever: Under the standard established by TKC, the English Crème Retriever is between the shades of cream to the greatest extent of gold, with the exclusion of red hues and mahogany, as the KC is quoted to define their coat as “Flat or wavy with good feathering, dense water-resisting undercoat.”

-In conclusion, it can be summarised in saying that the American Golden Retrievers have a longer and thicker coat of fur.
-On the other hand, by contrast, the English Crème Golden Retreivers have comparatively shorter and wavier coats of fur.
+In conclusion, it can be summarised by saying that the American Golden Retrievers have a longer and thicker coat of fur.
+On the other hand, by contrast, the English Crème Golden Retrievers have comparatively shorter and wavier coats of fur.
 This is a result of their adaption to water resistance and thickness to survive rough terrains and wounds inflicted by bushes and unfriendly weather.